sabide/sabide.github.io/projects.md

         <p>
 		For 5 years I have been developing a computational code dedicated to the high-performance numerical simulation of incompressible flows in shoeboxes ( referring to the computational domain).
 		With this specific tool for compact schemes one can solve the incompressible Naviers-Stokes equations in an *old school way*: semi implicit time scheme, full-staggered.
-		This allows me to test new ideas about compact schemes, especially the fact that they can be HPC-compliant rPDD (Abide,2017), (Abide,2018),  (Abide,202) .
+		This allows me to test new ideas about compact schemes, especially the fact that they can be HPC-compliant (rPDD, parallel diagonalisation, preconditionning )  .
 <a href="https://doi.org/10.1016/j.cam.2020.112872">[JCAM]</a>
 <a href="https://doi.org/10.1016/j.compfluid.2018.07.016">[CaF], </a>